Quito Metro

 The Quito Metro (Metro de Quito), abbreviated as MDQ, is a rapid transit system consisting of a single line in Quito, the capital of Ecuador.

+The Metro is part of Quito's long-term effort to improve public transportation and reduce traffic congestion.
+It integrates with other systems such as the Ecovía and Trolebús, and is operated by the municipal company Empresa Pública Metropolitana Metro de Quito.

 History

-Construction on the main south and north stations began in December 2012.
+Planning began in the late 2000s as part of a mobility master plan for the city.
+Construction started in 2013 and included tunnel boring and excavation through the historic center.
+The tunnels were completed by 2019.
 Construction of the metro line itself began in January 2016.
 The metro was projected to be operational by August 2020, but the opening was delayed numerous times.

+The total cost of the project was estimated at US$2 billion.
+Funding was provided by multiple international institutions, including the Inter-American Development Bank (IDB), the World Bank, the European Investment Bank, and CAF.

 The official inauguration was held on 21 December 2022, and commercial service started with some tests with passengers on 2 May 2023.
 After technical problems plagued the launch, service was shut down on 11 May.
 Later that year, the Quito metro initiated its commercial operations on 1 December 2023.

-System
+Operations

+Service runs approximately every 5 to 10 minutes.
+The full journey from Quitumbe to El Labrador takes about 34 minutes.
+The system uses a contactless fare card integrated with the city’s bus networks.

+Network and stations

+Lines

+Line 1 connects the southern terminal at Quitumbe with the northern station at El Labrador, spanning 22.6 km entirely underground.
+It has 15 stations and is the backbone of the city's rapid transit system.

+Stations

 The system's first line, which includes 15 stations, extends from Quitumbe in the south of the city to El Labrador in the north of the city.
-The 15 stations on this line are, from north to south:
+The 15 stations on this line are, from south to north: